Abbeville: In literature

+Laurence Sterne, in his Tristram Shandy (vol. VII, Chapt.
+X), recounts of a travel to the town :

 Voltaire, in his Dictionnaire philosophique (1769), wrote an article Torture, in which he set out an account of the martyrdom of the Chevalier de La Barre:

 Victor Hugo evoked the trips he made to Abbeville in his accounts of travel.

 The Collegiate Church of Saint-Vulfran is portrayed in the short story "Casting the Runes," by M. R. James, as the site of a mysterious death.

 André Maurois, in Les Silences du Colonel Bramble (1918) amusingly described the intact commercial spirit of the inhabitants of Abbeville in the last months of the war.
 Maurois' Ni ange ni bete (Neither Angel, Nor Beast) is also set in Abbeville.

 Christian Morel de Sarcus, in his novel Déluges, Éditions Henry, November 2004 (2005 Prix Renaissance), evokes the bombing of 1940 and the floods of the Somme of 2001.

 Toponymy

 The Romans occupied it and named it Abbatis Villa.

 The name of the city is attested in various forms over the centuries: Brittania (in the 3rd century), Abacivo villa (6th century), Bacivum palatium, Cloie and Cloye (in the 7th century), Abacivum villa, Basiu, Haymonis villa, Abbatis villa, Abbevilla (in the 11th century), Abbavilla, Abedvilla, Abatis villa, Abbasvilla, Abbisvilla, Abbevile in 1209, Abbevilla in ponticio in 1213, Abisvil, Abeville in 1255, Abbeville in 1266, Abbisville, Abbeville en Pontiu (13th century), Albeville, Aubeville in 1358, Albeville in 1347, Aubbeville, Aubeville, Abevile (1383), Abbativilla and, finally, Abbeville, meaning the "Villa of the Abbé" because it once depended on the Abbey of Saint-Riquier.

 There are also Hableville in 1607 and Ableville in 1643, with transitional addition of an L.